destruc7i0n/shulker/README.md

 ![discord-mc](http://i.thedestruc7i0n.ca/I5anbg.gif)

 ## Features
-- Sends message to and from Vanilla Minecraft servers
+- Sends message to and from Vanilla Minecraft servers with no plugins or mods
-- Can send messages regarding advancements, when players join and leave, and player deaths
+- Can send messages regarding
+  - Advancements
+  - Players joining and leaving
+  - Player deaths
+- Webhooks for sending messages
+- Allows members with specific roles to send commands to Minecraft through Discord
 - Can be run on a remote machine or locally on the same machine (see `IS_LOCAL_FILE` in the options below)
-- Allows admins to send commands to Minecraft through Discord

 ## Installation and usage